 Summary of the Paris Agreement

-At COP 21 in Paris, Parties to the UNFCCC reached a landmark agreement to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future.
+At COP 21 in Paris, on 12 December 2015, Parties to the UNFCCC reached a landmark agreement to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future.
 The Paris Agreement builds upon the Convention and – for the first time – brings all nations into a common cause to undertake take ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries to do so.
 As such, it charts a new course in the global climate effort.

 The Paris Agreement requires all Parties to put forward their best efforts through “nationally determined contributions” (NDCs) and to strengthen these efforts in the years ahead.
 This includes requirements that all Parties report regularly on their emissions and on their implementation efforts.
 There will also be a global stocktake every 5 years to assess the collective progress towards achieving the purpose of the agreement and to inform further individual actions by Parties.

 The Paris Agreement, adopted through Decision 1/CP.21, addresses crucial areas necessary to combat climate change.
-Some of the key aspects of the agreement are set out below:
+Some of the key aspects of the Agreement are set out below: